ad-thor/iOS_SDK/SDK Integration Guide.md

 ## <a name="step1">Initialize mobile ads </a>

-- Add the `NSAllowsArbitraryLoads`, `NSAllowsArbitraryLoadsForMedia`, and `NSAllowsArbitraryLoadsInWebContent` exceptions to your app's Info.plist file to disable ATS restrictions.
+- Add the `NSAllowsArbitraryLoads` to your app's Info.plist file to disable ATS restrictions.

 ```
 <key>NSAppTransportSecurity</key>